We field questions over the phone and via email all day long. This page contains an amalgam of some of the questions we get.

 3. A cable of your own design, using Cardas copper, manufactured by Cardas to your specifications, with a minimum order of 2000 feet.

 All of these are possible.
 Just let us know what you need.
+Contact Brian Von Bork at 541-347-2484 to discuss.

-Long speaker cables, or long interconnects?
+Should I go with long speaker cables, or long interconnects?

 If you have the option, go with long interconnects instead of long speaker cables.
 Interconnects cost less per foot (or per meter, if you're in the civilized world).
 And a really long interconnect will affect system performance less than a really long speaker cable.
 But sometimes you don't have the option, and you just gotta go with a long speaker cable.
 And that's fine.